alexgonzdev/Varzis/README.md

 ---

 ## How To Use

 - Clone the project and run it on Xcode 13 or above
 - Might have it on the appstore soon, not decided on that yet

 ---

 ## Author Info

 - Twitter - [@metrographies](https://twitter.com/metrographies)
 - Website - [LinkedIn: Alex Gonzalez](https://www.linkedin.com/in/alex-gonzalez-b95674211/)

+---

+## Notes

+- Commit history is empty due to making a new repository because of a github issue!

+---

 [Back To The Top](#Varzis)